Agile Events, (formerly Agile Ceremonies), are several types of meetings prescribed within Agile frameworks.

 Team roles describe interactions of the team members.

-A Tech Lead (or a technical lead) is a senior leading role for a software engineer, it is a decision maker.
+A Tech Lead (or a technical lead) is a senior leading role for a software engineer.

 Unit testing is a way to test units - the smallest components of your software, the smallest piece of code.

 Updating dependencies should be a regular part of your job.

 A User Story (US) is the smallest chunk of work in an agile framework.